 Text messaging has become one of the most popular ways to carry on conversations in our world today.
 The convenience of using SMS is universally known.
 Sometimes, though, for one reason or another, you may prefer to have access to text messaging on your computer.

-1. Your Email Account
+2. Your Email Account

 This only works for USA and Canadian phone numbers.
 An often unknown way for you to text without your phone is for you to use your regular email client.
 To use your email to send a message:

-1. Click to compose a new email like you normally would.
+- Click to compose a new email like you normally would.

-2. Insert the person’s ten-digit phone number.
+- Insert the person’s ten-digit phone number in the "To" field.

-3. Add your recipient’s carrier code from the chart below.
+- Add your recipient’s carrier code.

 If you are not sure which carrier your recipient has, you can look it up.